remnrem/luna-doc/docs/ref/predict.md

 id01    270               3.48598130841121      ...
 ```
 In practice, you'd want to be _very careful_ that the IDs or other
-values don't values that match `X.FTR_` etc, but this works for now.
+values don't match `X.FTR_` etc, but this works for now.
 We can then re-run the single `PREDICT` step as follows:
 ```
 luna p1.lst vars=ftr2.txt age=69 cen=C3,C4 -o out2.db -s PREDICT model=models/m-features.txt data=models/m-data.txt th=3